 Bobby G. “Bob” Lines is a cattle rancher, as well as a Bahia sod and seed producer, in Palm Beach and Martin Counties.
 Mr. Lines owns and operates Agricultural Land Services, Inc., a grassing contractor that provides sodding and seeding services to various government projects.
 Additionally, he supervises 4L Land & Cattle, LLC, which is a beef cattle operation and also produces beef cattle and roping type cattle.

 He serves as a Director and is past President of the Florida Quarter Horse Association and as National Director of the American Quarter Horse Association.
-Mr. Lines was originally appointed to the Farm Credit of Florida board in 2015 for a term that expired in 2016, and then was elected to serve his current term of office, 2018-2021.
-He is a member of the Audit and Compensation Committees.
+Mr. Lines was originally appointed to the Farm Credit of Florida board in 2015 for a term that expired in 2016, and then was elected to serve and his current term of office is 2021-2024.
+He is a member of the Audit, Compensation and Governance Committees.

 Martin J. “Marty” McKenna is a citrus grower and operates McKenna Brothers, Inc., a privately owned citrus and harvesting operation.
 He has ownership in Dixie Belle Grove Partnership; Tombstone Grove Partnership; JMCK Enterprises, LLC; New Port Groves Partnership; EdMac Partnership; and McKenna Family Enterprises, LLC.